eryno/disco/README.md

 Usage
 -----

+Disco provides a large amount of functionality by utilizing a few simple comment annotations (ex: "@return").

-Define a configuration class, the class needs to be marked with an @Configuration annotation:
+To get started, define a configuration class.
+It can be named whatever you like, but must be marked with an @Configuration annotation:

 ```php
 use bitExpert\Disco\Annotations\Configuration;